custom-dev-tools/grunt-cache-killer/README.md

 ### Options

-- `prepend` (string) - A string value that is used to add characters to the front of the `[mask]`.
+- `prepend` (string) - A string value that is used to add characters to the front of the `[mask]` placeholder.
 The default value is an empty string.

-- `append` (string) - A string value that is used to add characters to the back of the `[mask]`.
+- `append` (string) - A string value that is used to add characters to the back of the `[mask]` placeholder.
 The default value is an empty string.

 - `mask` (string) - A string value that is used to specify the passed in mask.
 The default value is `{md5}`.
-  - If a **cacherKiller** mask function is used, then the string generated from that internal function is inserted.
+  - If a **cacherKiller** mask function is used, then the string generated from that function will be inserted.
+If an invalid mask function is used, then an error message along with a full list of valid mask functions will be shown.

     CacheKiller's mask functions include:
     - `{timestamp}` eg: `1551278199614`
     - `{datetimestamp}` eg: `20190228123639`
     - All [OpenSSL](https://www.openssl.org/) algorithms available on your system.
 Some common algorithims include: